Categories

 The resultant video material was then recreated by Keeffe into 3D animations so he could examine the movement patterns more closely.
 She used the animations to create a detailed flow chart that describes the whole feeding cycle of a cane toad, from the time it first spots the cricket until the time it dies in the toad’s stomach and the toad returns to its original condition.

-Researchers were taken aback by the findings, which revealed a more complicated system than anybody had anticipated for how a toad removes its prey before shoving it down its throat.
-The so-called hyoid bone played a pivotal role.
-The frog’s tongue is attached to the hyoid, a cartilaginous plate located near the mouth’s base.
-The hyoid retracts into the neck when the frog strikes its target with its tongue, bringing the tongue and the prey back into the mouth.
+The results surprised researchers because they revealed a more complex system than anyone had imagined for how a frog prepares its prey before placing it in its throat.
+The hyoid bone plays a crucial role in this system.
+The frog’s tongue is attached to the hyoid bone, a cartilaginous plate located near the floor of the mouth.
+When the frog lunges at its target with its tongue, the hyoid bone retracts into the neck, bringing the tongue and prey back into the mouth.

 toad tongue hyoid